akbartus/GeoJSON-Uzbekistan/README.md

 :information_source: **Sample data for each region**: The file contains sample data (name of region) which corresponds to each given shape.

 ## Source
-The GeoJSON was developed based on separate data for each of 14 regions of Uzbekistan available at OpenStreetMap (see: https://www.openstreetmap.org/changeset/104908077#map=6/41.523/64.574).
+The GeoJSON was developed based on geodata and shapes for each of 14 regions of Uzbekistan available at OpenStreetMap (see: https://www.openstreetmap.org/changeset/104908077#map=6/41.523/64.574).

 ## Usage
 To use it: